Smealm/Cloud-saving/Flashpoint/README.md

 ---
 Note:
 1. When adding Flashpoint to Playnite, do so by drag and dropping the 'Flashpoint.lnk' file located in the root directory of `C:\Flashpoint` into Playnite, after doing so right click on Flashpoint within Playnite, click 'edit', click 'actions' and click 'Tracking Mode' and set it to 'Proccess', After doing this hit 'save'.
+Make sure Flashpoint is named 'Flashpoint Archive' within playnite.

 2. You will need to create a symbolic link between the folders present in `%AppData%\Roaming\Macromedia\Flash Player\#SharedObjects` on the machines you are syncing together with, as these folders are unique per machine and need to be linked up. more information can be found [here](https://flashpointarchive.org/datahub/Save_Data_Locations) and [here](https://www.howtogeek.com/16226/complete-guide-to-symbolic-links-symlinks-on-windows-or-linux/#how-to-create-symbolic-links-with-a-graphical-tool).